Onsen and Bathing

 The benchmark Japanese weekend excursion—be it family outing, company retreat, or romantic getaway—is the hot spring resort.
 Fissured from end to end with volcanic cracks and crannies, the country positively wheezes with geothermal springs.
-Hot water gushes and sprays almost everywhere—but most especially in the mountains; there are hot springs in every prefecture, on every offshore island—even in cities built, incautiously, above the very fault lines themselves.
-And to all these superheated hollows flock the Japanese in endless enthusiasm, putting many thousands of people to work, catering to their needs; onsen are as nearly recession-proof an industry as the nation has.
-It's not too much to say, that to understand the Japanese, to discover their innermost nature, you need to get naked with them a while in hot mineral water.
+Hot water gushes and sprays almost everywhere—but most especially in the mountains; there are hot springs in every prefecture, on every offshore island—even in cities often built above the very fault lines themselves.

-The Japanese have a special term for that blissful state of total immersion: yudedako—literally "boiled octopus"—and Japanese people of all ages and both sexes will journey for miles to attain it.
-Getting boiled is a step on the road to sound health, good digestion, clear skin, marital harmony—to whatever it is that gives you a general sense of being at one with the universe.
+The Japanese have a special term for that blissful state of total immersion—yudedako (literally, "boiled octopus")—and Japanese people of all ages will journey for miles to attain it.
+Soaking in hot springs is a step on the road to sound health, good digestion, clear skin, marital harmony—to whatever it is that gives you a general sense of being at one with the universe.

 The Onsen Experience

-Ah! the rotenburo!
-At smaller onsen, you can book the exquisitely crafted pool, with its stepping stones and lanterns, and bamboo screens, for a private soak: an hour or so of the purest luxury, especially by moonlight.
-The rotenburo is a year-round indulgence; the view from the pool might be a mountainside white with cherry blossoms in spring, or a lakefront brilliant in the red and gold of maples in autumn, or—best of all, perhaps—a winter panorama, with the snow piled high on the pines and hedges that frame the landscape, to contemplate from your snug, steamy vantage point while you slowly wrinkle yourself like a prune.
-Be warned: whatever the season, you'll need to make reservations well in advance, for onsen accommodations of any sort.
-Japan has more than 3,000 registered spas; collectively, they draw nearly 140 million visitors a year, and hotel space is not easy to come by.
+At smaller onsen you can book the rotenburo, an exquisitely crafted pool with stepping-stones, lanterns, and bamboo screens for a private soak: an hour or so of the purest luxury, especially by moonlight.
+The rotenburo is a year-round indulgence; the view from the pool might be of a mountainside, white with cherry blossoms in spring; a lakefront doused in the red and gold of maples in autumn; or a winter panorama, with the snow piled high on the pines and hedges that frame the landscape.
+Whatever the season, you’ll need to make reservations well in advance for all onsen accommodations.
+Japan has more than 3,000 registered spas; collectively they draw nearly 140 million visitors a year, and hotel space is in high demand.

 What Is an Onsen?

-One reason many Westerners are reluctant to go bathing in Japan is the fact that you have to take all your clothes off.
-In front of everyone else.
-There is that issue—no getting around it: Japanese communal bathing is done in the buff—but that shouldn't deter you from the experience of a truly good thing.
+One reason many Westerners are reluctant to go bathing in Japan: Japanese communal bathing is done in the buff—but that shouldn’t deter you from the experience.
 The bath is a great equalizer: in a sense the bath is Japan, in its unalloyed egalitarianism.
-Here, rank and title are stripped away: there is no way to tell if the body boiling beside you belongs to a captain of industry or his humble employee, to an ambassador, to a pauper, to a mendicant priest—and each bather offers the other an equal degree of respect and regard; no one ever behaves in a way that might spoil the enjoyment of any other bather; no one is embarrassed or causes embarrassment.
+Each bather offers the other an equal degree of respect and regard; people generally do not behave in a way that might spoil the enjoyment of any other bather; nor is anyone embarrassed.

-In fact, the pitfalls are not at all so awful.
-There certainly are protocols to follow, but it's a short list.
+But the pitfalls are not so bad.
+There certainly are protocols to follow, but it’s a short list.

 1. While there are still a few spas that keep alive the old custom of konyoku (mixed bathing), all of them have separate entrances for men and women, announced in Japanese characters on hangings over the doors.
 If in doubt, ask.

-The spa should provide—or you should have with you—two towels: leave the bigger one in the basket, to dry off with, and take the smaller one with you next door, to the pools.
-(Holding this towel modestly over your nether parts is the accepted way of moving around in the spa.)
+Bring two towels: leave the bigger one in the basket to dry off with, and take the smaller one with you next door to the pools.
+(Using this towel to preserve your modesty is the accepted way of moving around in the spa.)

-4. The pool area will have rows of washing stations along the walls: countertops with supplies of soap and shampoo, a mirror, taps and showerhead, a stool, and a bucket.
-Here's where you get clean—and that means really clean.
-Soap up, shower, scrub off every particle of the day's wear and tear.
-Take your time; use your wash towel.
+4. The pool area will have rows of washing stations along the walls: countertops with supplies of soap and shampoo, taps, a mirror, showerhead, stool, and bucket.
+Here’s where you get clean—and that means really clean.
+Soap up, shower, scrub off every particle of the day’s wear and tear.
 Leave no trace of soap.
-Then take your towel modestly to the pool.

-You can bring the towel with you into the bath, but the onsen really would rather you didn't.
-Most people leave theirs at poolside, or set them folded on top of their heads.
-(Another protocol: spas don't insist on bathing caps, but they do want you to keep your head above water.)
+You can take the towel with you to the bath, but don't put it in the water.
+Most people leave theirs poolside or set them folded on top of their heads.
+(Another item of protocol: spas don’t insist on bathing caps, but they do want you to keep your head above water.)

-And that's all there is to it.
-Find a pleasant spot; soak in blissful silence, if you prefer (but not too long, if you're not used to it), or feel free to strike up a conversation with a fellow soaker: atsui desu ne—the local equivalent of "Hot enough for you?"—is a good start, and from there, you can go anywhere.
+Find a pleasant spot; soak in blissful silence if you prefer (but not too long if you’re not used to it), or feel free to strike up a conversation with a fellow soaker: atsui desu ne—the local equivalent of “Hot enough for you?”—is a good start.
 The Japanese call their friendliest, most relaxing acquaintances hadaka no o-tsukiai: naked encounters.

 Staying at a mega-onsen?
 Conviviality reigns in the pools of these establishments, with all sorts of amenities to help it along.
-At some inns, for example, you can order a small floating table for yourself and your fellow boilers, just big enough for a ceramic flask of sake or two, and a suitable number of cups.
-You get to warm your insides and outsides at the same time: how bad can that be?
+At some inns, you can order a small floating table for yourself and your fellow boilers, just big enough for a ceramic flask of sake or two and a suitable number of cups.
+You get to warm your insides and outsides at the same time.